-ld

-n

-n

-nt

-as

-rs,

-es

-10

-ns

-00

-ft

-nar

-ry

-Many of the war time workers went back to their farms, stores, offices, and shops, but the increased orders for civilian aircraft to take the place of obsolete and worn-out units, many of which had been taken over by the military, enabled clining ratio to the total.
+Progress in the development of civilian aircraft was rapid.
+New designs, the development of new metals, new manufacturing technology combined to change the type of qualifications sought in recruiting employees.
+The number of unskilled men required in various shop areas declined, and continues at a declining ratio to the total.
 A steady search for talented personnel now marks the recruiting efforts of Rohr's Industrial Relations teams.
 It no longer is enough that a man can handle a drill gun or smash out parts on a drop hammer; he must have some knowledge of material stresses, creep, metal fatigue, and the oven temperatures required when hot-forming parts.

-In brief, the young man with only a desire to work-admirable as that may be-but with no special train-